 Book Your Tickets: On Sale Now

-Learn More: Tips to Visit the Legion of Honor
+Learn More: Tips to Visit the Conservatory of Flowers

 Full Calendar: All Museum Exhibits on Display this Weekend

 Labor Day Weekend is one of the best times to visit the Northern California wine regions.
 During this time, both the leaves and the grapes turn colors and the landscape is gorgeous.
 You can also sip and sample some of the top reds and whites on the market today.
 These full day tours leave around 8am and return in the early evening, so you can still head out in the city that night.

 Just across the bay, you will find one of the best arts festivals in the area.
 The Sausalito Art Festival is a local favorite and includes fine wine, gourmet food and premium beers.
 You will also find hundreds of pieces of art on display as well as live music all weekend long.
 On Saturday and Sunday, head over between 9am and 6pm.
 On Labor Day Monday, the festival is from 9am to 5pm.

 This weekend, and every weekend, the SF Public Library offers free walking tours throughout the city.
 On Saturday, you can walk the Mission Murals at 11am, learn more about the Japanese Tea Garden at 1pm or visit Japantown at 2pm.
 On Sunday, you can walk on the Golden Gate Bridge at 11am or head to the eclectic Haight Ashbury District for their tour at 1pm.
 Monday is also full of fun tours including the Chinatown walk at 10am and the Bawdy and Naughty journey at 11am.

 Learn More: Additional Guided Walking Tours in SF